Communications Protocol

 Be careful about multiple levels of approvals.
 By clarifying early in the project who needs to approve materials, and by trying to have between 1-2 rounds of approvals for your products, you can reduce overall costs.

-No. The use of Office of Advancement communications services is optional – for both parties.
+No. The use of Office of Communications and Community Engagement services is optional – for both parties.
 All communicators must abide by the shared systems, processes and policies, including upholding the UCalgary brand.
 However, you are free to hire outside communications professionals to support your work.
-The Office of Advancement is also permitted to turn down work it cannot assume due to capacity limits.
+The Office of Communications and Community Engagement is also permitted to turn down work it cannot assume due to capacity limits.

-You can ask to speak with Sarah McGinnis, Senior Director of Communications Services smcginni@ucalgary.ca or Corey Hogan, Senior Associate Vice President of Communications corey.hogan@ucalgary.ca to resolve this matter.
+You can ask to speak with Sarah McGinnis, Senior Director of Communications Services smcginni@ucalgary.ca or Corey Hogan, Vice President of Communications and Community Engagement corey.hogan@ucalgary.ca to resolve this matter.
 Any disputes arising from the implementation or interpretation of the protocol can ultimately be adjudicated by the Provost or designate.

 Communications governance bodies